grcatterall/tdd-ts-adventure/README.md

 This practice starter includes a (slightly incomplete) command line game that you play by interacting with prompts in the terminal.
-First, run the game with the command `node game.js`, explore the commands available, and play the game to see how it works.
+First, run the game with the command `npm start`, explore the commands available, and play the game to see how it works.

 The commands are: